evolution-linux/evolution-docs/src/xbps/repositories/index.md

 ### nonfree

-Void has a `nonfree` repository for packages that don't have free licenses.
+EvolutionOS has a `nonfree` repository for packages that don't have free licenses.
 It can be enabled by installing the `void-repo-nonfree` package.

 Packages can end up in the `nonfree` repository for a number of reasons: